Research Article | Open Access

 hierarchical pattern in which physiological and safety needs take precedence

-that higher-order needs such as intimacy, esteem, and self-fulfillment emerge
+proposes that higher-order needs such as intimacy, esteem, and self-fulfillment

-only after basic survival needs are reliably met (Maslow, 1943).
-For much of
+emerge only after basic survival needs are reliably met (Maslow, 1943).
+For

-history, the need for intimate emotional marital bonds were secondary to
+much of history, the need for intimate emotional marital bonds were secondary

-fundamentally altered this dynamic.
-As material stability increased, marriage
+altered this dynamic.
+As material stability increased, marriage gradually

-gradually shifted from an economic necessity toward an emotional partnership
+shifted from an economic necessity toward an emotional partnership (Coontz,

-(Coontz, 2005).
-By the mid-twentieth century, particularly following World War
+2005).
+By the mid-twentieth century, particularly following World War II,

 dependence on marriage, allowing love, emotional safety, and personal